This post was last updated on June 21st, 2019 at 12:35 pm

 Contractors Parking Permits for On-Street

-How can contractors or construction workers avoid getting parking tickets while doing work in the downtown area?
+How can contractors or construction workers avoid getting parking tickets while working in the downtown area?

 Off-Street Parking: The Allentown Parking Authority has several off-street parking lots available for daily parking in the downtown area.
 We strongly recommend parking in them if at all possible.

 On-Street Parking: Several different types of on-street parking permits are available for construction, renovation, etc. work.
 Parking Meter Permits are available for $10 – $26 per day per meter or $200 or $250 per month per meter.
 If contractors are working in areas where there is a 1, 2 or 3 hour time limit in place, or certain other parking restrictions, a “Special Services” parking permit may be available.
-There is no fee for “Special Service” permits.
+The fee for a “Special Service” permit is $10 per day, $25 a week .
 To obtain a parking permit, come into the APA office with the location of parking and the make of vehicle(s) and the license plate number(s).

 What if I need meters removed in an area where I am working?